ebloc/ebloc-broker/docs/convert/source/issue1.md

 getVersion: function(callback)
 }
 ```
-To check your account inside `geth`:
+To check your account using `geth`:

 ```bash
 [geth]> primary = eth.accounts[0]